Mobli takes on Internet giants with event-based photo and video search

 Top photo sites include photo-sharing pioneer Flickr, a unit of Yahoo, Google Image Search and Facebook, as well as Facebook’s Instagram photo-sharing site.

-“Computers are very stupid, we need to give them very specific algorithms to detect what is the center of the event,” Mobli Chief Executive Moshe Hogeg said in an interview.
+“Computers are very stupid, we need to give them very specific algorithms to detect what is the centre of the event,” Mobli Chief Executive Moshe Hogeg said in an interview.

 “We want to be the Google of crowd-generated visual content,” he said, adding that he expects the EyeIn technology to boost audience traffic and time spent on news websites